 -

-Referred By - name of the referring doctor (must be in Contacts).
+Referred By - name of the referring provider (must be in Contacts).

-Please refer to How to Add a Health Professional for further guidance. - Referred To - chooses from active users.
+Please refer to How to Add a Health Professional for further guidance. - Referred To - chooses from active Providers.

 - Type + First Use Date - sets expiry (no date if blank).